espocrm/documentation/docs/administration/formula/record.md

     `record\count('Lead', 'status=', list('Assigned', 'In Process'))`

-FILTER is a name of a filter pre-defined in the system.
+FILTER is a name of a primary filter pre-defined in the system.
 It's also possible to apply a [list report](../../user-guide/reports.md) as a filter.
 More [info](../formula.md#filter).

 ## record\findOne